Frequently Asked Questions

-Having a larger time frame gives us more time to communicate, work out what flowers you like/want, and trade color samples (if needed).
+Having a longer time frame gives us more time to communicate, work out what flowers you like/want, and trade color samples (if needed).
 I also need to account for drying time for the clay, as well as ordering the amount of clay necessary for large orders, and time to ship your completed order.
 I'm also usually working on different parts of multiple orders at a time.
 That being said-- if you are interested in having me make flowers for you, but your time frame is shorter than what's listed here, contact me anyway!
 I may have finished flowers stockpiled that would be a perfect fit for you, or may otherwise be able to fit you in to my schedule depending on your order's complexity.

 If there isn't enough time, remember: I can replicate your bouquet from photos after the wedding, so you can still have a gorgeous keepsake.
 This can make a great anniversary/holiday/birthday gift, and has the benefit of less stress because we don't have the wedding as a deadline.
 It gives us time to communicate and get your bouquet just right, or even better than what it was.
 For most accurate results, please provide good quality photos, preferably from multiple angles and including a close up.

 What is your service area?

 Anywhere!
 I live near Westminster, MD, so relatively near Baltimore and Washington, DC.
 I offer local pickup and shipping options here, and can ship across the USA and worldwide!
-The flowers are lightweight and sturdy, making shipping very affordable, and I pack them carefully so that they arrive perfect and ready for your wedding/event.
+The flowers are lightweight and sturdy, making shipping very affordable, and I pack them carefully so that they arrive in perfect condition, ready for your wedding/event.

 Are there any special care requirements for my new flowers?

 Not much!
 Since the clay is air-dry, not baked or fired, you should avoid exposure to water.
 For wedding orders, I include rain gear to protect your flowers if there happens to be rain on your wedding day.
-And like most art, direct sunlight can fade colors over time.
+And like most fine art, direct sunlight can fade colors over time.
 For more detail, read this.